dmitrylesin-official/kaggle_datasets/Employee dataset/README.md

 # 🧑‍💼 Employee Attrition Prediction
 ## 📥 Dataset
-This project uses an internal HR dataset from a CSV file: Employee.csv, which includes various employee attributes like:
+This project uses an internal HR dataset from a CSV file: **Employee.csv**, which includes various employee attributes like:

 • Education level, joining year, city, gender
 • Salary tier and age